 (Here we define primordial soup as any finite mass of arbitrarily dense randomly dispersed living cells.)”

 In particular, 5≤Fl≤9 are hard constraints to ensure 1. and 2. and Carter focused on the range 4 to 7 as most relevant to GoL-likeness for both E and F. He found only two rules 4555 and 5766 to satisfy definition 1, and of these only the rule 5766 supported an extension of many 2D-GoL objects to 3D (by plane duplication).
 It seems that in 3D, as for 2D, the semi-totalistic rules provide very tight constraints without significant alternatives to the known GoL rules.
 Bay also discusses possible extensions to rules that distinguish the 26 neighbours into three classes: face-centered (6), edge-centered (12) and corner (8) sites.
 Given the preferred z-axis of our asymmetric 64xNxN space and the desire to relate 3D rules to 2D rules it makes sense to further distinguish the (xy) in-plane and out-of-plane sites yielding 5 classes with 4,2,4,8,8 members.
-The number
+The number of rules with the total sum in the range 4-7 is then …

+Example: selection = 14

+Discussion

 Some text blocks

-Local CA rule encodings by genes
+Direct encoding of local CA rule by genes

-The most common family of CAs from which GoL-like rule-tables are defined is the totalistic automata family [Ref Wolfram] (next state depending only on the current state and sum of the neighbour states s) with the birth rules for current state “0” and the survival rules for current state “1” defining the exceptions to the default rule which is next state “0”.
-In general, genes may specify any such look up table (LUT), and this holds true if we go beyond the totalistic family, as we shall later on.
-For the totalistic case, if we exclude the special cases of spontaneous birth (B0 i.e. birth for s=0) and lone survival (S0) then there are 8+8=16 distinguished states that may be independently part of an active next state ruleset i.e. 216 CA rulesets and these may be encoded by a binary genome of length 16 with one bit per LUT entry.
+The most common family of CAs within which GoL-like rule-tables are defined is the semi-totalistic or outer-totalistic automata family, so-called because a cell’s next state depends only on the current state and sum of the neighbour states s (totalistic rules depend only on the sum of the current state and all neighbour states).
+The birth rules for current state “0” and the survival rules for current state “1” define the exceptions to the default rule which is next state “0”.

+Genes may specify any look up table (LUT) that maps the sum of neighbors to cell values 0 or 1, and the LUT construction may be generalized if we go beyond the semi-totalistic family, as we shall later on.
+For the semi-totalistic case, if we exclude the special cases of spontaneous birth (B0 i.e. birth for s=0) and lone survival (S0) then there are 8+8=16 distinguished states that may be independently part of an active next state ruleset.
+Thus there are 216 CA rulesets, and these may be encoded by a binary genome of length 16 with one bit per LUT entry.
 In this paper, we restrict our attention to genes of maximum length 64, and often use the words gene and genome interchangeably to refer to the full sequence, only rarely using the term gene to refer to a specifier of part of the rule-table.
 We may also employ multiple bits (ncoding) to encode each LUT entry for an active rule, for example with only one of the possible ncoding gene patterns being active, then genomes of length 16x ncoding are required.
 A modular variable length encoding could be to encode the values of s (requiring 3 bits) as well as the central state (for survival or birth) for which the next state is live i.e. 4 bits in total per entry.
 The standard game of life would require 3*4 = 12 bits to be specified.
 Longer genomes could contain the same entry repeatedly allowing for mutational error resistance.